 On the other hand, if the idea of having an open relationship is noting new to them and it was established from the beginning of their marriage, then your presence is much more likely to be welcome.
 This is the sort of situation where you can date a married man successfully and his wife will even be happy for you.

-Step 4: Does He Have a Good Marriage With His Wife?
+Step 4: Try to See If He Has a Good Marriage With His Wife